calypsonet/keyple-android-demo-control/README.md

 This class is used to initialize the plugin and manage the card detection phase.
 It is called on the different steps of the card reader activity lifecycle:
 - onResume:
-  - Initialize the plugin (PO and SAM readers...)
+  - Initialize the plugin (Card and SAM readers...)
   - Get the ticketing session
   - Start NFC detection
 - onPause: